NIN (magazine): 2009 sale

 In 2007 NIN was preparing for privatization.
 At that time the magazine's ownership structure was: 87% publicly owned (društveni kapital), 10% owned by Politika AD, and 3% owned by the employees.
 A 60.9% stake (70% of the public stake) in the magazine was to be auctioned off on September 29, 2007 with starting price set at RSD13.2 million (~ €170,000).
 However, the auction as the method of privatization for the magazine was scrapped by the Serbian Privatization Agency due to employee demands and a new tender was set for sometime during spring 2008.

-The tender was actually opened on October 30, 2008 and it closed on December 19, 2008.
+The tender was actually opened on October 30, 2008, and it closed on December 19, 2008.
 On December 25, 2008, it was reported that companies Ringier AG and Novosti AD submitted competing offers for 61.48% stake in NIN (70% of the magazine's public stake, which is in turn 87% of the total stake).

-In mid March 2009, it was announced that Ringier AG bought the majority stake in NIN for RSD57.455 million (~ €810,000).
+In mid-March 2009, it was announced that Ringier AG bought the majority stake in NIN for RSD57.455 million (~ €810,000).
 Soon afterward the magazine's headquarters moved from Cetinjska Street to Kraljice Marije Street at the same location where Blic daily (Ringier's other major asset in Serbia) has its headquarters.
 Sometime in April 2009, longtime editor-in-chief Slobodan Reljić was let go and replaced with Srđan Radulović, up to that point an editor at Blic daily.
 The change was done quietly without any press releases.

-In September 2009, an open letter written by the magazine's longtime journalists to Ringier AG chairman Michael Ringier surfaced in which they are criticizing some of the moves and changes since Ringier took over.
+In September 2009, an open letter written by the magazine's longtime journalists to Ringier AG chairman Michael Ringier surfaced, in which they are criticizing some of the moves and changes since Ringier took over.

+In January 2024, following a change in ownership, the entire editorial staff of the magazine have left the magazine.
+The editorial staff created a new magazine, Radar (news magazine).

 The NIN Literary Award

-In January every year, NIN's special jury vote on what they feel was the best novel released during the previous year and award it with Ninova nagrada (Нинова награда, the NIN Prize), which has over the years become one of the highest honours for contemporary Serbian authors.
-The award is also very relevant commercially as its recipients usually go on to become bestsellers.
+In January every year, NIN's special jury vote on what they feel was the best novel released during the previous year and award it with Ninova nagrada (Нинова награда, the NIN Prize), which has over the years become one of the highest honors for contemporary Serbian authors.
+The award is also very relevant commercially, as its recipients usually go on to become bestsellers.